 - One legal analysis identifies three possible classifications: (a) illegal gambling, (b) a regulated financial product, or (c) a “points and data” product that mimics forecasting without crossing into cash betting

-- No enforcement action has been taken against Polymarket or its Japanese users
+- No Japanese enforcement action has been taken against Polymarket or its users — the frontend geoblock is Polymarket’s own decision, not a government order

 The FSA’s Priorities